 Ethics is our core value: acting correctly and in good faith, being coherent in in what you think, say and do and favoring common good over personal interests; these attitudes translate into good results that, in turn, contributed to the sustainability of our Company and the society.
 In this regard, we have implemented tools to promote it, assess its fulfillment and take pertinent actions in case of non compliance therewith.

 Click on each icon to see more information

 Declaration of Ethical Behavior

 The Declaration of Ethical Behavior was defined by our workers in 2006, being a moral orientation tool, aimed at building an action framework for labor, personal and institutional relations; it is intended to reaffirm a trust, transparency, responsibility and justice basis in relations of workers, workers with Company, and both parties with stakeholders.

-In 2015, the Declaration of Ethical Behavior was reviewed.
-The new proposal was presented to our Management Committee, Audit Committee and Board of Directors and then adopted by the Company as our ethics code.
+The most recent review was in 2016 and it was presented to our Management Committee, Audit Committee and Board of Directors and then adopted by the Company as our ethics code.

 Handbook for Management of Unethical Situations and Management of Fraud Risk